CBIIT/cellminercdb/www/files/guide.md

 ![Screenshot of CellMinerCDB Application](files/Slide7.jpeg)

-**Figure 7**: same example as previous figure with the lasso algorithm
+**Figure 7**: Same example as previous figure with the lasso algorithm

 <h3 id="data">Data</h3>
 This option shows the detailed data for the model variables for each cell line.
 Both the 10-fold cross validation (CV) as well as the predicted responses are given.
 The data is displayed as a table with filtering options for each column.